bbqz007/zhelper/db/benchmark/nosql/README.md

 4. sqlite3 is good at large values, while bdb is super poor.

+4. bdb is good at Synchronous Writes on SSD and HDD, even in large values case.

 5. when sqlite3 and bdb do transactions, they like to io the log on backend storage, and bdb like more.